ramsey/php-rfcs/resources/imported-rfcs/is_literal.txt

 **Phase 2** could introduce a way for certain function arguments to only accept safe literals, and/or specific value-objects the project trusts (this idea comes from [[https://web.dev/trusted-types/|Trusted Types]] in JavaScript).

-For example, a project could require the second argument for //pg_query()// to only accept literals or their //query_builder// object (which provides a //__toString// method); and that any output (print, echo, readfile, etc) must use the //html_output// object that's returned by their trusted HTML Templating system.
+For example, a project could require the second argument for //pg_query()// to only accept literals or their //query_builder// object (which provides a //__toString// method); and that any output (print, echo, readfile, etc) must use the //html_output// object that's returned by their trusted HTML Templating system (using //ob_start// might be useful here).

 **Phase 3** could set a default of 'only literals' for all of the relevant PHP function arguments, so developers are given a warning, and later prevented (via an exception), when they provide an unsafe value to those functions (they could still specify that unsafe values are allowed, e.g. phpMyAdmin).